meenie/mun.ee/docs/index.md

 <p class="lead">
     <strong>Munee</strong> is a PHP5.3 library to easily on-the-fly compile LESS, SCSS, or CoffeeScript,
     resize/manipulate images on-the-fly, minify CSS and JS, and cache assets locally and remotely for lightening fast requests.
 No need to change how you include your assets in your templates.
-Just follow the couple of installation instructions below and you are ready to go!
+    <br><br>Just follow the couple of <a href="/Installation_Instructions">installation instructions here</a> and you are ready to go!
 </p>

 <hr/>